What are Fidelity Bonds?

 The following are the requirements of a fidelity bond:

-- These bonds cover only those employees who directly handle cheques, cash, other properties, or any sensitive information.
+- These bonds cover only those employees who directly handle cheques, cash, other properties, or sensitive information.

 - Only companies with proper employees can purchase fidelity bonds; fidelity bonds do not cover self-employed personnel.